 Every neighborhood in the City of Roses is like that.
 That's one of reasons that riding our light rail, MAX, is so much fun.
 If you have no particular place you need to be, you're going to see so much no matter which direction you head.

 And that's still not all!
-There is also a large community of floating homes situated right along the river.
+There is also a large community of floating homes situated right along the Columbia river.
 If you've ever considered living on the water, you can do it right here in Portland.
-And you'll love it!
+A lot of people here really love it!

 With that being said, let me show you around the various neighborhoods of Portland: